Nelson-max/HTML5_and_CSS3/README.md

 CSS tells the browser how to display your webpage.
 You can use CSS to set the color, font, size, and other aspects of HTML elements.

-In this branch, you'll learn CSS by designing a basic menu page for a cafe webpage.
+In this branch, you'll learn may designing a basic menu page for a cafe webpage.